mstniy/drip/example/README.md

 drip_demo> db.drip_demo.deleteOne({title: "new title"}) // Delete an item
 ```

+The sync has pretty high (~10 seconds) latency, as Drip waits for the MongoDB cluster time to advance (typically via a noop) before ingesting new changes.

 Note that the MongoDB documents must satisfy the schema defined in `demo.ts`.

 You can create the following indices to speed up CEA queries: